raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

   //=> 23
 ```

-We can tell from careful inspection that for non-negative naturals within implementation bounds, `toBinaryNaive` and `fromBinaryNaive` are inversions of each other.
-But even with such a simple function, it requires examination to determine that they are inversions of each other.
+We can tell from careful inspection that for non-negative naturals within implementation bounds, `toBinaryNaive` and `fromBinaryNaive` are inverses of each other.
+But even with such a simple function, it requires examination to determine that they are inverses of each other.

 This is especially true because the two functions are written in different styles, one uses a `do... while` loop, the other a `for... of` loop, and the ways in which they do basic arithmetic aren't obviously symmetrical the way `n => n + 1` and `n => n - 1` are.

-When we used simple composittion of invertibvle functions, we were able to _derive_ the composition of their inversions automatically.
+When we used simple composition of invertible functions, we were able to _derive_ the composition of their inverses automatically.
 We'll apply the same approach here.

 ### refactoring to use invertible functions

-We're going to refactor these two invertible functions, beginning by extracting a pair of inversions at the core of each function's loop:
+We're going to refactor these two invertible functions, beginning by extracting a pair of inverses at the core of each function's loop:

 ```javascript
 const divideByTwoWithRemainder = R.add([